catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

 Addressing Memory
 -----------------

-The 286 and earlier models support what's called "real mode", which is this terrible thing where 32 bits are used to address a byte in memory, but it's actually a pair of 16-bit numbers, but all but the topmost 4 bits of the high byte overlap bits in the low byte, so it's really only 20 bits of address space.
+For addressing memory, the 80286 and earlier models support only a mode called "real mode", which is this terrible thing where 32 bits are used to address a byte location in memory, but it's actually a pair of 16-bit numbers call the "segment" and the "offset", but all but the topmost 4 bits of the segment overlap bits in the offset, so it's really only 20 bits of address space.

-There is a reason for this, and I bet it dates back to CP/M days, and I bet it's that this allows you to relocate a program in memory in a fine-grained(ish) way simply by changing the segment pointers (the "high bytes" referred to previously.)
+There is a reason for this, and I bet it dates back to CP/M days, and I bet it's that this allows you to relocate a program in memory in a fine-grained(ish) way simply by changing the segment (but leaving the offsets, hardcoded in the program, the same).

 But it's just horrible for normal use, and leads to things like the Borland languages supporting `near` and `far` pointers to